mahabubx7/tenv/README.md

 # Type-safe .env variable parser

-This package is a type-safe parser for.env files.
+This package is a type-safe parser for .env files.
 It is built for node.js based typescript applications.

 ### Installation